panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 Then you can log in the guest (after `source($HOME/.bash_profile)`) by simply typing `ssh-fe1`.
 This works just fine.

 Alternatively, there is a much more elegant and fexiable solution to this problem.
+This is done by eiditing your `$HOME/.ssh/config` file.
+If you cannot `config` file in the `$HOME/.ssh/` directory, just create one.

 **Passwordless login**